vplesko/OrbLang/docs/pages/type_system_extended_enums.md

 };
 ```

-You can get the number of different values in your enum using `base.enumSize`.
+You can get the number of different values in your enum using `base.getEnumSize`.

 ```
-    std.println (base.enumSize CardSuite); # prints 4
+    std.println (base.getEnumSize CardSuite); # prints 4
 ```